appdoone/npm-datepicker/README.md

 ## Contribute

-Feedback and suggestions are welcome, also gratitude demonstrations :) https://www.paypal.me/mateotp
+Feedback and suggestions are welcome, also gratitude demonstrations (for original author) :) https://www.paypal.me/mateotp

 Enjoy!